browserplus/borg/data/pages/docs/web_dev/example_code/09_all_about_uploading.md

 # All About Uploading

-This demonstration showcases more features of the Uploader service:
+This demonstration showcases more features of the FileTransfer service:

 * It is possible to upload multiple files in a single HTTP transaction using multipart post.
 * You may specify post variables dynamically from javascript